prosodylab/Prosodylab-Aligner/README.md

 Then, run `align.py` like above.

-#### Out of space error

-The `align.py` script makes prodigious use of "temporary" disk space.
+* Out of space error: the `align.py` script makes prodigious use of "temporary" disk space.
 On Linux (in particular), it is possible that this space is limited by the OS, and `align.py` will fail with number of cascading errors referring to disc space.
 A simple way to fix this is to use a temporary directory located somewhere else.
 If the environmental variable `$TMPDIR` is defined and it points to a writeable directory, `align.py` will use it.

     $ mkdir ~/tmpdir
     $ export TMPDIR=~/tmpdir